d-schneid/SOP/README.md

 we recommend using `docker compose` (preferably compose v2 to be able to apply resource limitations) (see [Installing Docker](https://docs.docker.com/engine/install/) and [Installing compose](https://docs.docker.com/compose/install/)).
-Make sure, that the docker daemon is enabled and running.
 To do this, clone the git repo and create a file `docker-compose.yaml` in the parent directory of the git repo and continue reading.